In business, “branding” and “marketing” are often interchangeable.

 Why Knowing the Difference Between Branding and Marketing Matters in the Workplace

-In the workplace, understanding the difference between branding and marketing can significantly impact the business’s success.
+Understanding the difference between branding and marketing can significantly impact the business’s success in the workplace.

-It helps in defining roles and responsibilities, setting priorities, and making strategic decisions.
+It helps define roles and responsibilities, set priorities, and make strategic decisions.

 For instance, branding decisions may influence the company’s long-term positioning, while marketing activities are often more focused on achieving short-term sales targets.